michi-sxc/FLStats/README.md

-# FLP Observatory Dashboard
+# FLP Observatory

-Dashboard for browsing FL Studio `.flp` project metadata.
+Dashboard for browsing FL Studio `.flp` project metadata and showing global FL Studio statistics.
 As the `.flp` file format is a proprietary binary, there exists no official documentation so expect a lot of bugs.

 ## Requirements